 Finances are always a big issue when we talk about travelling and wanting to see different places.
 That’s why a lot of people choose to take their credit cards with them when they travel abroad.
-It offers convenience, and you never have to worry about running out of money, and you and the bank are happy.
+It’s convenient, and you don’t have to worry about running out of money.

 More often than not, your bank offers a withdrawal service when you’re abroad.
 But the catch is that you will need to pay to access your own money.

 So, for example, you need to withdraw $150, you will need to pay a $15 fee to the bank.
 It’s the same when you need to exchange currency.
 You will also be expected to pay for trading currency.

 Here are a few ways to avoid those pesky fees so you can enjoy your holiday without worry.

 When need to make a withdrawal, you will have two options: without currency conversion, and with currency conversion.

 Without conversion means that your bank back home will do the conversion for you and offers a reasonable exchange rate.